-We’re proud to participate in diverse historic preservation projects in Falmouth that other organizations are driving, but that we can support collaboratively with our labor, outreach, talents and energy.
+We’re proud to participate in diverse historic preservation projects in Falmouth that other organizations are driving, that we can support collaboratively with our labor, outreach, talents and energy.
 And we drive some projects, too.
 We make choices on how to best use our time and energy based on these three priority areas:

 Heritage Map Series

 The Alliance wishes to celebrate the historic character each Village contributes to our unique regional character as the Town of Falmouth.
-To that end, we have embarked on a multi-year project to produce a series of Heritage Maps, sometimes blending areas where it makes sense to tell the story together, as has been the case of our second Heritage Map, which combines Woods Hole and Quissett.
+To that end, we have embarked on a multi-year project to produce a series of Heritage Maps, sometimes blending areas where it makes sense to tell the story together.
+To date we have produced a Heritage Map of Falmouth Village and one celebrating Woods Hole and Quissett.
 In 2018, we are working on our Heritage Map of West Falmouth and North Falmouth.

 Friends of Nobska Lighthouse

 We participated in CARE for the Cape & Islands Day, an annual clean-up day at a different regional locale annually.
-This year 50 other volunteers from the area helped to get the grounds of Nobska Light ready to meet summer visitors.
+At Nobska, 50 other volunteers helped to get the grounds and Coast Guard house at Nobska Light for visitors.
 Learn more about Friends of Nobska Light and how you can help to preserve this famous landmark.

 Falmouth Station Restoration

-With a grant from CARE for the Cape & Islands, we are developing a historical display for the interior of Falmouth Station, the restoration project of Falmouth Economic Development and Industrial Corporation (EDIC).
+With a grant from CARE for the Cape & Islands, we are developing an interpretive display at Falmouth Station, the restoration project of Falmouth Economic Development and Industrial Corporation (EDIC).
 The display will provide an overview of the railroad line that extended to Woods Hole and helped transform Falmouth from an agrarian and fishing community to the tourism destination we enjoy today.